 |Emergency||P ≥ 20 kW||75||2,900||600||400|

-Emissions would be measured at rated conditions, converted to standard conditions (25°C and 1 atm) and corrected to 5% O2 by volume.
+Emissions were to be measured at rated conditions, converted to standard conditions (25°C and 1 atm) and corrected to 5% O2 by volume.

 Acknowledgement: This article based in part on information submitted by Marcelo M. Guerrero of ENAP.